Durham School of the Arts: 1903 to 1995: Durham High School

 Durham School of the Arts is housed in the former Durham High School building near the Trinity Historic District.
 During racial segregation Durham High School primarily served the white community of Durham, whereas Hillside High School served the black community.

 Opening in 1906, Central High School, which was located on Morris Street, educated Durham's white high school students until 1922.
 The building was then converted to Durham's City Hall and is now the home of the Durham Arts Council (also known as Royall Center for the Arts).

-In 1922, A new building (Now known as the "Main Building") was built on property that once belonged to Brodie L. Duke.
+In 1922, A new building (now known as the "Main Building") was built on property that once belonged to Brodie L. Duke.
 This became Durham High School.

 In 1926, Central Junior High School opened in a building on property adjacent to Durham High School.
 The school was renamed Julian S. Carr Junior High School in 1945.
-In the 1950's, Weaver Auditorium was built adjacent to the Main Building, replacing the smaller Auditorium inside the Main Building, which was split into two floors.
+In the 1950s, Weaver Auditorium was built adjacent to the Main Building, replacing the smaller Auditorium inside the Main Building, which was split into two floors.
 In 1975, the Julian S. Carr Junior High School merged into Durham High School, and was simply known as the Julian S. Carr Building.

 By the 1970s the population of Durham High School had changed from largely white to mostly black.
 Durham High School closed as a traditional high school in 1993, the principal at the time was Mr. Anthony D. Jackson.
 Mr. Jackson led the initial planning of the programming for what would eventually become the new magnet program at Durham High School (Durham Magnet Center, later Durham School of the Arts).